Chat

 * Long-running tool calls show a progress indicator.
 Wait for it before assuming the agent is stuck.

 * If the chat looks disconnected and stays that way, the gateway probably needs a kick.
 Open **Danger** → **Restart Gateway**.
+Messages you send during the restart queue up and deliver when it's back.

 * If you change a secret, attach a new skill, or add a channel, restart the gateway so the agent picks up the change.
+Attaching a new LLM provider restarts the agent with a fresh environment automatically.